ameseee/kwk-curriculum-site/swift-ios/lessons/object-interaction/index.md

 To recap:
 - We wrote two classes that had a relationship (a fridge has a collection of foods)
 - We wrote an action on the fridge that adds foods
-- The method takes in any arguments that are required to create a food, then creates a food, then appends that food to the fridge's property.
+- The method takes in any arguments that are required to create a food, then creates a food object, then appends that food object to the fridge's `contents` property.

 <div class="practice">
   <h2>Practice: Object Interaction</h2>